 Later on in the Manor dungeon is the fight with the Johnson brothers, Bob and Banks.
 They are notable as they inflict debuffs on the party that are removed by the other one's attacks, forcing many weaker parties to fight both together.

-Let's also not forget Pross and Experiment 627, who wait for you at the end of Delphi Temple.
+There's also Pross and Experiment 627, who wait for you at the end of Delphi Temple.

 Elemental Rock-Paper-Scissors: An interesting variant.
 Different elements and damage types are recognized in game but they do not affect raw damage done.
 Instead, an enemy's 'weakness' depletes a secondary value called 'Break Points', with 'Broken' enemies yielding superior loot- up to half of each boss's loot table is inaccessible unless it is 'Broken' before being killed.